google-deepmind/sonnet/docs/sonnet.md

     element = tuple(element*) | list(element*) | tf.Tensor

 This class is to be used with tensorflow containers such as `rnn` in tensorflow.python.ops.rnn.
-These containers only accept `tf.contrib.rnn.RNNCell` objects, hence the need to comply with its interface.
-This way, all the RNNCores should expose a `state_size` and `output_size` properties.
+These containers only accept inputs which are compatible with the `tf.contrib.rnn.RNNCell` API, so that all the RNNCores should expose `state_size` and `output_size` properties.

 #### [`RNNCore.__init__(_sentinel=None, custom_getter=None, name=None)`](https://github.com/deepmind/sonnet/blob/master/sonnet/python/modules/base.py?l=115)<a id="RNNCore.__init__" />